Epiphone Logo

 Epiphone Logo History

 The roots of the music brand Epiphone are Greek-Turkish: it originated on the territory of the Ottoman Empire and was founded by an entrepreneur of Greek origin.
-This then directly affected the company’s visual identity because it was named in the appropriate style.
+This affected the company’s visual identity because it was named in the appropriate style.
 At first, the company was headed by the founder himself.
-In 1908 he moved her to the United States (New York City).
-There he continued to produce violins and lutes and later expanded the range by adding mandolins to them.
+1908 he moved to the United States (New York City).
+There, he continued producing violins and lutes and later expanded the range by adding mandolins.

 Anastasios passed away in 1915.
 The management of the musical instrument factory passed to his son, Epaminondas Stathopoulos.
-After taking over his father’s business, he renamed the company, which was known as The House of Stathopoulo for the first years, and then became Epiphone Banjo, as it introduced the production of banjos.
-As a basis, the young entrepreneur took part of his name and a thematic word directly related to music: “Epi” + “phone” (voice, sound).
-In 1928 he started producing guitars.
+After taking over his father’s business, he renamed the company The House of Stathopoulo for the first years.
+Then, he became Epiphone Banjo, which introduced the production of banjos.
+As a basis, the young entrepreneur took part in his name and a thematic word directly related to music: “Epi” + “phone” (voice, sound).
+In 1928, he started producing guitars.

 What is Epiphone?